10 July 2013

 And so the story began: four long years of hardship, dedication and heroism.
 These gritty and free-spirited women cared for hundreds and hundreds of horrifically injured soldiers, from all over France and its colonies.
 Not only did the women help to heal their bodies – achieving groundbreaking work in battlefield surgery, particularly in the field of gas gangrene.
 They also helped to heal the shattered minds of these traumatized young men.
 And all this under sometimes appalling conditions of privation, sleeplessness, overwork and aerial bombardment.

-Now the fruit of my mother’s researches – the forgotten story of these remarkable women – has been published by Birlinn under the title 'Angels of Mercy'.
+Now the fruit of my mother’s researches – the forgotten story of these remarkable women – was published by Birlinn under the title 'Angels of Mercy'.
 It’s the sort of title that publishers insist on, the sort of title that makes authors cringe.
 They may well have been angels of mercy (I can hear my mother growling), but they were also angels with attitude – real women with real guts.